RxSwiftCommunity/RxMKMapView/README.md

 ## Requirements

-RxMKMapView requires Swift 4.0 and RxSwift (4.4).
+RxMKMapView requires Swift 5 and RxSwift 6.0.
+For the last RxSwift 5.x support, please use RxMKMapView 5.1.0.

 ## License